gastrodon/API-Docs/project-z/z.md

         "hasProfile": "int does this user have a profile?"
     },
     "userProfile": {
-        "uid": "unique id referencing this user",
+        "uid": "unique id referencing this resource",
-        "nickname": "profile nickname",
-        "socialId": "profile social id",
+        "nickname": "user displayed name",
-        "onlineStatus": "int field or value with an unknown use, but related to whether or not the profile is online", "nameCardEnabled": "int likely an enum of what name card enabled status is the case for this profile", "showsSchool": "int is the profile's school shown?", "showsLocation": "int likely bool of whether or not the location of this profile is shown", "showsJoinedCircles": "int are joined circles visible?",
+        "socialId": "unique social id referencing this user", "onlineStatus": "int indicator of how this user may be online", "nameCardEnabled": "int likely an enum of what name card enabled status is the case for this profile", "showsSchool": "int is the profile's school shown?", "showsLocation": "int likely bool of whether or not the location of this profile is shown", "showsJoinedCircles": "int are joined circles visible?",
         "chatInvitationStatus": "int likely a bool describing whether this user may make chat invites", "pushEnabled": "int are push notifs enabled?",
-        "gender": "int likely a gender bool",
+        "gender": "the gender of this user",
         "icon": {
             "baseUrl": "url template to build sizes with", "resourceList": [